-Aluminium is exceptionally light with a density of 2.7g/ccm (by comparison steel has a density of 7.75g/ccm).
+With a density of 2.7g/ccm aluminium is a exceptionally light metal, compared to steel’s density of 7.75g/ccm.
 Impervious to rust, great strength when alloyed and possesses a high conductivity.
 Also ductile and versatile, that is, it can be pressed into sheets or drawn into wires or foil making.

 Aluminium is used in a wide variety of applications

 Out of all non ferrous metals, aluminium is the most used metal in total volume.
 Many objects in the home and industry use aluminium and is a familiar metal to nearly everyone.
 The strength, lightness and corrosion resistance of aluminium are important considerations.
 Metallic aluminium, is used in applications such as cans, construction, transportation and electrical.